-Figure 1.8: Feynman diagrams for the process $WW \rightarrow X \rightarrow WW$.
+Figure 1.8: Feynman diagrams for the process $WW \to X \to WW$.
+Here, φ represents an unknown scalar propagator.

 A further objection to the standard model is the large number of parameters which cannot be determined from theory, but must be constrained by observation, namely the 3 fundamental constants (c, G and \hbar) and 19 parameters (6 quark masses, 3 CKM angles, 1 CKM phase, 3 charged lepton masses, 3 gauge coupling strengths, the QCD (Quantum ChromoDynamics) vacuum angle, the Higgs vacuum expectation value and the Higgs coupling strength^{vi}).
 More recent observations have demonstrated the need for at least 7 further parameters: 3 neutral lepton masses, 3 PMNS angles and 1 PMNS phase.
 The introduction of supersymmetry worsens this situation by adding at least 105 further parameters.
-Furthermore, the weak-hypercharge, weak-isospin and colour-charge of each field is assumed to be a fundamental property of the field and are neither explained nor their values predicted.
+Furthermore, the weak-hypercharge, weak-isospin and colour-charge of each field is assumed to be a fundamental property of the field and are neither explained, nor their values predicted.